jrmerz/website/projects/faunacartoon/index.md

 ## Webapp Manifest

-This is used by Safari on iOS and Chrome on Android to allow to [describe](http://www.w3.org/TR/appmanifest/) your application and allow for the 'Add to Home Screen' button to show.
+This is used by Safari on iOS and Chrome on Android to allow to [describe](http://www.w3.org/TR/appmanifest/) your application.
 This, combined with HTTPS and a Service Work will have Chrome prompt to install the webapp in the latest versions for chrome for android.

 # Other Shootouts